aldopando/BellabeatCaseStudy/README.md

 	- `weightLogInfo_merged.csv` - The table is in **wide format**.

-****
+---

-Are there issues with bias or credibility in this data?
-Does your data ROCCC?
+**Are there issues with bias or credibility in this data?
+Does your data ROCCC?**

-**Reliability**
+**Reliability**.

 - ***Uncertainty about bias in the data***: The authors of this dataset doesn't share any information about how participants were chosen for the sample.
 Therefore, we cannot make sure if the data was collected using random sampling to fairly have a good representation of the population.
 - **Small sample**:  This dataset has a sample size of 30 users.
 Even though it has been statistically proven that 30 is the smallest sample size where an average result of the sample starts to represent the average result of a population, this dataset is at borderline of this minimum number.
 A larger sample size would have been better to get more accurate and reliable results from analysis, specially in a very large market.
 According to [statista](https://www.statista.com/forecasts/1425172/fitness-tracker-users-by-segment-us), in 2024, there were around 62 million fitness tracker users in the United States (35% women).
 In the near future, the number of fitness tracker users is forecast to steadily increase, jumping from 62 to over 92 million by 2029.

-**Original**
+**Original**.

 The dataset is ***third-party data*** , shared by the user *Möbius* on Kaggle.

 Möbius has attached the link of the original source which it comes from an **open data source**, under a **Creative Commons Attribution 4.0 International license**.
 Meaning anyone can copy, distribute, remix, and build upon the material for any purpose, even commercially, as long as you give credit for the original creators.

 In other words, you can have accessibility to the **original data source** under a permissive license to give credit to the **original authors** who collect and generate this dataset.

-**Comprehensive**
+**Comprehensive**.

-***Critical Information needed to solve the business task***.
+Critical Information needed to solve the business task:

-The Bellabeat app provides users health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
-This data can help users better understand their current habits and make healthy decisions.
+*The Bellabeat app provides users health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+This data can help users better understand their current habits and make healthy decisions*.

-***Data contained in FitBit Fitness Tracker  datasets***
+Data contained in FitBit Fitness Tracker  datasets:

-FitBit Fitness Tracker Data contains user's information about their heart rate, sleep monitoring, daily activity by tracking totals for steps, intensity, distance, calories, and logged activities.
+*FitBit Fitness Tracker Data contains user's information about their heart rate, sleep monitoring, daily activity by tracking totals for steps, intensity, distance, calories, and logged activities*.

-We can make sure that the datasets utilized for this analysis cover most of the important metrics that Bellabeat uses to provide insights about its user's health and wellness.
-We are lacking of specific information about reproductive health data for women, but this is an exclusive feature that Bellabeat offers compared to other brands.
+*Therefore, we can make sure that the datasets utilized for this analysis cover most of the important metrics that Bellabeat uses to provide insights about its user's health and wellness.
+However, we are lacking of specific information about reproductive health data for women.
+This is an exclusive feature that Bellabeat offers compared to other brands*.

-***Completeness***
+**Completeness**.

 - **Small sample size**: The sample size fall short, using only *thirty people* as sample size of a huge population that every year is growing more and more.
-- **Short period of time**: The data collection was released during two months 2016/03/12 - 2016/05/12.
-This period of time might be a limitation to track noticeable changes in user's routine.
-According to [James Clear](https://jamesclear.com/new-habit#:~:text=On%20average%2C%20it%20takes%20more,to%20form%20a%20new%20habit.), "***On average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact.** And how long it takes a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
-In Lally’s study, it took anywhere from 18 days to 254 days for people to form a new habit.*"
+- **Short period of time**: The data collection was carried out throughout a two-month period; 2016/03/12 - 2016/05/12.
+This time period might be a limitation to uncover noticeable changes in user's routine.
+According to [James Clear](https://jamesclear.com/new-habit#:~:text=On%20average%2C%20it%20takes%20more,to%20form%20a%20new%20habit.), "*On average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact.
+And how long it takes a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
+In Lally’s study, it took anywhere from 18 days to 254 days for people to form a new habit".*

 **Current**

-Checking the dataset *FitBit Fitness Tracker Data* in its original source, we notice that the last time updated was May 31, 2016.
-This data is out of date, which it means that the data is less relevant to the current time this analysis is being performed.
+Checking the dataset *FitBit Fitness Tracker Data* in its original source, we notice that the last update was May 31, 2016.
+This data is out of date, which means this data is less relevant to the current time when this analysis is being performed.

 **Cited**

 These datasets were created by *Robert, Brinton Furberg, Julia Brinton, Michael Keating and Alexa Ortiz*, published and hosted via Zenodo website, a reliable open repository.

 The data was collected by a distributed survey via Amazon Mechanical Turk between 03/12/2016-05/12/2016.

 *Citation*

 Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo.[https://doi.org/10.5281/zenodo.53894](https://doi.org/10.5281/zenodo.53894)

 ---

-How are you addressing licensing, privacy, security, and accessibility?
+**How are you addressing licensing, privacy, security, and accessibility?**

 ### Authors